 Note: I don’t recommend using a creamy foundation and then set it with a powder foundation; this can cause oiliness and clog pores.
 Instead, Set with a translucent powder with no color, so you don’t overload your makeup.

-RELATED MAKEUP POST: Best makeup tips for hooded eyes
+RELATED MAKEUP POST: Best Makeup tips for Hooded Eyes (Secreat Hacks Revealed!)

 A tinted moisturizer will give you light coverage and will not cover scars or blemishes but can be very useful in summer when you don’t want a layer of beauty products on your skin.